tobiasschumacher/miceExt/README.md

 	 post_boys <- mice.post.matching(mids_boys, weights = boys_bin$weights)
 	 ```

-3. Restransform the resulting imputations back into categorical format:
+3. Retransform the resulting imputations back into categorical format:
 	 `res_boys <- mice.factorize(post_boys$midsobj, boys_bin$par_list)`

 Also in this case, we can analyze the resulting imputed dataset via the `with()` function.
 If, e.g., we want to take